serval-uni-lu/divkc/cppddnnf/README.md

 Runnin `build/appmc --help` gives:
 ```
 Allowed options:
   -h [ --help ]                       Display help message
+  --verbose                           Display all of the intermediate estimates
+                                      as well
   --cnf arg                           path to CNF file
   --alpha arg (=0.01)                 alpha value for the CLT
   --nb arg (=10000)                   the maximum number of samples to use
+  --lnb arg (=0)                      the minimum number of samples to use, set
+                                      to 0 to disable early stopping (see
+                                      --epsilon)
+  --epsilon arg (=1.1000000000000001) the algorithm stops early (before --nb
+                                      samples have been reached) if (Y /
+                                      epsilon) <= Yl and (Y * epsilon) >= Yh
 ```

 The `cnf` argument is the path to the CNF file.